Student Clubs

 Sigma Lambda Alpha Honor Society - Theta Chapter (SLA)

-This National Honor Society for Landscape Architecture students invites for membership those students with a 3.5 GPA and higher.
+This National Honor Society for Landscape Architecture students invites those with a 3.5 GPA or higher for membership.
 The activities of the Cal Poly SLO Theta Chapter are geared toward academic and professional development, such as inviting outside professionals to come in for reviews of projects or lectures.
 Overall, Chapter members try to encourage students to perform well and inspire them toward the professional world of landscape architecture.

 Academic and travel scholarships are also available to members of Sigma Lambda Alpha.
-To receive an application packet, please contact Miran Day, Sigma Lambda Alpha advisor.
+Please contact Miran Day, Sigma Lambda Alpha advisor to receive an application packet.

 Advisor